AmpersandJS/ampersandjs.com/learn_markdown/templates.md

 });
 ```

-Then, when you call render on your view, this string is converted into actual html elements, and the root node (in this example the `<li>` tag) is set as your view's `el`.
+Then, when you call render on your view, this string is converted into actual HTML elements, and the root node (in this example the `<li>` tag) is set as your view's `el`.

 For very simple views, strings are fine, but for larger templates, they can get unwieldy (particularly since JavaScript makes it hard to write multi-line strings) and sometimes you want to programmatically insert values into the template, perhaps from your model.

 ## Templates as Functions

 To make it easier to write larger and more complex templates, AmpersandViews allow you to define the template as a function instead of as a string.
-This function will receive a context (typically the model and/or collection of the view) which it can use to get values to insert into the template, and calling the function should either return a string representing the html, or actual dom nodes.
+This function will receive a context (typically the model and/or collection of the view) which it can use to get values to insert into the template, and calling the function should either return a string representing the HTML, or actual dom nodes.

 Here is an example: